reevesj53/p.post/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of p.post is to …
+The goal of p.post is to populate a spreadsheet with the number of successes required for a range of parameters:

+- n
+- p1
+- p2

 ## Installation

-You can install the development version of p.post from [GitHub](https://github.com/) with:
+You can install the latest version of p.post from [GitHub](https://github.com/) with:

 ``` r